-Current income tax relating to items recognised directly in equity is recognised in other comprehensive income / equity and not in the statement of profit and loss.
+Current income tax relating to items recognised directly in equity is recognised in equity and not in the statement of profit and loss.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.